What makes people buy a pension?

-Contributions, adjusted net incomes, taxable income, relief at source, net pay and extension of tax bands.
+But does tax relief incentivise?
+Does the language used, (contributions, adjusted net incomes, taxable income, relief at source, net pay and extension of tax bands) turn people off?

 - How much do I spend?